Java arquebus: Malay peninsula

 The Portuguese found various gunpowder weapons after the 1511 conquest of Malacca.
 It is known that the Malays of Malacca obtained arms from Java.
 Despite having a lot of artillery and firearms, the weapons were mostly and mainly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
 In the early 16th century, prior to the Portuguese arrival, the Malays were a people who lacked firearms.
-The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they do not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
+The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they did not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
 Lendas da India by Gaspar Correia and Asia Portuguesa by Manuel de Faria y Sousa confirmed Sejarah Melayu's account.
 Both recorded a similar story, although not as spectacular as described in Sejarah Melayu.

 Wan Mohd Dasuki Wan Hasbullah explained several facts about the existence of gunpowder weapons in Malacca and other Malay states before the arrival of the Portuguese: